-• Where one spouse earns significantly more than the other, joint assessment can save up to €3,560 per year in income tax
+- Where one spouse earns significantly more than the other, joint assessment can save up to €3,800 per year in income tax (more again if the Home Carer Credit applies)

 When you get married in Ireland (or enter a civil partnership), you don't automatically get a lower tax bill — but you do unlock options that can reduce your combined household tax bill significantly if your incomes are different.
 The key tool is joint assessment, which allows a higher-earning spouse to benefit from a lower-earner's unused tax credits and rate band.
 This guide explains how it works and how to claim it.